 TEAM OF EXPERTS

-To have a successful FMEA, the team should comprise the right people who can share their expertise on identifying potential problems effectively.
+To have a successful FMEA, the team should comprise the right people who can share their expertise on identifying potential problems with a product or solution effectively.
 Collaboration is an important part of the process and the audience, comprising customers, suppliers and other participants can contribute to gathering fresh perspectives.
 Knowledge sharing and brainstorming is a vital part of the process of identifying all the parts, procedures and features that could fail to meet performance benchmarks.

 COVERAGE OF FMEA

 As with any approach, a well-defined scope is needed to set realistic goals and expectations.
 In addition, clearly defined and well-structured coverage can help members understand the FMEA process in detail.
 The study should also set a clear function and goal such as, “What is the purpose of this product, or service?”, “What are the expectations at the end of this activity?”

 For each function and goal, participants are required to identify all the possibilities of problems happening.
 These are the predicted pain points.
 A SMART (Specific, Measurable, Attainable, Realistic & Time Based) approach is the most effective way of setting goals for the FMEA exercise.

 Identifying Failures and Their Effects

 After the scope is agreed, participants can then check the potential issues and consequences that may arise due to perceived issues.
 Important activities include determining the chances of each negative occurrence happening, the probability of total failure, performing tests, identifying the current mechanisms in place and predicting the effects of each problem.